HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/referenceguide.md

 ---
 hidden: true
 ---
-# MedusaJS Hosting Reference Guide
+# Medusa.js Hosting Reference Guide
-Our TurboStack is equiped to handle your optimized MedusaJS application!
+Our TurboStack is equipped to handle your optimized MedusaJS application!

 We maintain the server and infrastructure, but MedusaJS configuration, themes, plugins, and customizations are your responsibility.